gatling/gatling/src/docs/content/reference/current/extensions/sbt_plugin.md

 ## Usage

 As with any SBT testing framework, you'll be able to run Gatling simulations using SBT standard `test`, `testOnly`, `testQuick`, etc... tasks.
-However, since the SBT Plugin introduces many customizations that we don't want interfering with unit tests, those commands are integrated into custom configurations, meaning you'll need to prefix them with `gatling` or `gatling-it`, eg. `gatling:test` or `gatling-it:test`.
+However, since the SBT Plugin introduces many customizations that we don't want to interfere with unit tests, those commands are integrated into custom configurations, meaning you'll need to prefix them with `gatling` or `gatling-it`, eg. `gatling:test` or `gatling-it:test`.

 {{< alert tip >}}